MinxueHe0713/plotdandom_function/README.md

 # plotdandom_function

-A function that generate random data and make a
+A function that generate random data and make a historage